raynaldifazar/TugasBesarWebPro/README.md

 # TugasBesarWebpro

-This web application should be using xampp
+This web application should be open using xampp, and MySQL